Impostersyndrome123/Impostersyndrome123/README.md

 - 👋 Hi, I’m @Impostersyndrome123
-- 👀 I’m interested in ... mastering linux along with python and many other coding languages
+- 👀 I’m interested in ... becoming a good programmer.
-- 🌱 I’m currently learning ... linux and python
+- 🌱 I’m currently learning ... c++ && react.
-- 💞️ I’m looking to collaborate on ... projects involving security
+- 💞️ I’m looking to collaborate on ... projects that will take me a step further to the moment where all this CS stuff clicks lol.
 - 📫 How to reach me ... message me through here.

 <!---